jackctra/plex_for_music/README.md

 2. Playlists
 - playlist to collection: For putting the contents of a playlist into a collection, see https://github.com/Casvt/Plex-scripts/blob/fc919f3cb23cd19424f50f861efc27d5bcb0719b/playlist_collection/playlist_to_collection.py.
 Why would you do that?
 In a collection, you can bulk alter fields to which you have no access in playlists.

 - Deduplicator; There are interesting scripts around (https://github.com/YoonAddicting/PlexSmartPlaylistDeduplicator) which avoid duplicates being played twice in a list by tagging the duplicates which are listed after the first track of the same name as "duplicate".
 Script so far not be tested by me because I want the track with the best quality played, not any one.
 A proper routine requires a very (!) good maintenance of the library, including same track titles, and a routine to compare both, tracks in an album by a specific artist and tracks in a compilation by various artist.
 See my blog for more details in the near future.

+- Plex Trackradio: Creates a (sonically similar) radio playlist from a specific track as a source.
+It fills the playlist with tracks from the artist who has recorded the source track, and tracks from albums of other artists and from compilations.
+Sonic Similarity of the tracks and the number of tracks in the Radio playlist can be adjusted.
+Duplicates are sorted out if the tracks are tagged as either "Duplicate" or "X" in their moods field.
+The user can choose to add a second source track to the playlist to find more tracks or for variation.
+Also, the rating is looked at and already rated tracks with a rating lesser than ***1/2 are sorted out.

 3. Interoperability / Backups
 - Export playlists for use in other software like Mediamonkey, foobar: https://forums.plex.tv/t/webtools-ng/598539